nickbrandt/GitLab/doc/user/application_security/dast/index.md

 If a site profile's validation fails, you can retry it by selecting the **Retry validation** button in the profiles list.

-When loading the DAST profiles library, passed failed validations are listed above the profiles list.
+When loading the DAST profiles library, past failed validations are listed above the profiles list.
 You can also retry the validation from there by selecting the **Retry validation** link in the alert.
 You can also dismiss the alert to revoke failed validations.